Don’t know what a leasehold property is? Don’t worry. Here’s a basic introduction with some finer talking points.

 Can I Get a Mortgage on a Leasehold Property?

 Unfortunately there is no easy answer to this question.
 Generally speaking, however, leaseholds are more challenging.
 To begin with, most lenders will not approve a mortgage for a term or an amortization that is longer than the lease itself, which, depending on the lease’s expiration date can be problematic.

-Any time the property is not a freehold strata there will be limits, but if you are interested in a City of Vancouver leasehold, some lenders will be more open to the possibility.
+Any time the property is not a freehold strata there will be limits, but some lenders will be more open to the possibility.
 Your options will be reduced for a First Nations reserve leasehold, and private leaseholds are the most challenging.
 In many cases the only option may be a private lender but even that is not a guarantee.

 When looking for mortgage on a leasehold property, the lender will look at everything: income, credit score, down payment, and of course the property itself.
-Recent clients of mine, a lovely young couple from Vancouver, just purchased a 1,200 square foot town-home in east Vancouver for $490,000.
+Clients of mine purchased a 1,200 square foot town-home in east Vancouver for $490,000.
 Their lease is a little over 60 years; but they were extremely happy with their choice.
 It is in a gentrifying neighbourhood with lots of amenities, and they were able to obtain a mortgage through a big bank with getting their best rate.
 Also, because leasehold land is much cheaper than freehold land for similar properties, they would not have been able to find anything similar at that same price point.